Accredited Online Medical Assistant Certification Programs

 Herzing University

 The medical assistant online diploma program through Herzing University typically takes ten months of study and comprises 24 credits.
-The career-focused curriculum of this program includes didactic and in-the-field learning experiences enabling students to enter the workforce as entry-level medical assistants.
+This program’s career-focused curriculum includes didactic and in-the-field learning experiences, enabling students to enter the workforce as entry-level medical assistants.

 They will also be prepared to sit for the medical assisting certification exam as part of this program.
 This diploma program also includes hands-on clinical experience and an externship.